-An accounting information system (AIS) is a system to collect and store all information related to financial transactions and events in such a way that they can be retrieved for decision making by the internal management, accounts, CFOs, auditors, etc. AIS may be a very simple ledger to various accounting, costing, financial reports like Statement of Profit and Loss, Balance Sheet, etc.
+In simple words, it is a system to collect and store all information related to financial transactions and events so that they can be retrieved for decision making by the internal management, accounts, CFOs, auditors, etc. For example, AIS may be a very simple ledger for various accounting, costing, and financial reports like Statement of Profit and Loss, Balance Sheet, etc.

 #1 – Person ( Stakeholders)

-The starting and ending of every accounting aspects.
-There is a stakeholder who feeds information into the system, collects, analyses, reports, etc and there is another person(stakeholder) who needs information.
-For example, an accountant records various financial information and presents them for the use of various stakeholders like an owner, shareholders, creditors, government, etc.
+The starting and ending of every accounting aspect.
+There is a stakeholder who feeds information into the system, collects, analyses, reports, etc., and another person(stakeholder) needs information.
+For example, an accountant records various financial data and presents them for the use of multiple stakeholders like an owner, shareholders, creditors, government, etc.

 #2 – Data